Kansas City jazz: Background

-Kansas City in the 1930s was very much the crossroads of the United States resulting in a mix of cultures.
-Transcontinental trips at the time, whether by plane or train, often necessitated a stop in the city.
+In the 1930s, Kansas City was very much the crossroads of the United States, resulting in a mix of cultures.
+Transcontinental trips by plane or train often necessitated a stop in the city.
 The era marked the zenith of power of political boss Tom Pendergast.
-Kansas City was a wide open town with liquor laws and hours totally ignored and was called the new Storyville.
+Kansas City was a wide open town with prohibition era liquor laws and hours totally ignored, and was called the new Storyville.
 Most of the jazz musicians associated with the style were born in other places but got caught up in the friendly musical competitions among performers that could keep a single song being performed in variations for an entire night.
 Often members of the big bands would perform at regular venues earlier in the evening and go to the jazz clubs later to jam for the rest of the night.

+During the 1930s, a hybrid style between Kansas City jazz and big band was the most popular form of jazz music in the United States, often being played in popular venues and ballrooms.
+In 1936, Kansas City's influence overtly transferred to the national scene, when record producer John Hammond discovered Count Basie on his car radio.
+Pendergast was convicted of income tax fraud in 1940, and the city cracked down on the clubs effectively ending the era.
-Jay McShann told the Associated Press in 2003:

-You'd hear some cat play, and somebody would say "This cat, he sounds like he is from Kansas City."
+Jay McShann told the Associated Press in 2003: "You'd hear some cat play, and somebody would say 'This cat, he sounds like he is from Kansas City.'
 It was Kansas City Style.
 They knew it on the East Coast.
 They knew it on the West Coast.
-They knew it up North and they knew it down South.

-Claude "Fiddler" Williams described the scene:

-Kansas City was different from all other places because we'd be jamming all night.
-And [if] you come up here ... playing the wrong thing, we'd straighten you out.
+They knew it up North and they knew it down South."
+Claude "Fiddler" Williams described the scene: "Kansas City was different from all other places because we'd be jamming all night.
+And [if] you come up here [...] playing the wrong thing, we'd straighten you out."

-Clubs were scattered throughout city but the most fertile area was the inner city neighborhood of 18th Street and Vine.

-Among the clubs were the Amos 'n' Andy, Boulevard Lounge, Cherry Blossom, Chesterfield Club, Chocolate Bar, Dante's Inferno, Elk's Rest, Hawaiian Gardens, Hell's Kitchen, the Hi Hat, the Hey Hay Club, Lone Star, Old Kentucky Bar-B-Que, Paseo Ballroom, Pla-Mor Ballroom, Reno Club, Spinning Wheel, Street's Blue Room, Subway, and Sunsetx.

-Kansas City influence overtly transferred to the national scene in 1936 when record producer John Hammond discovered Count Basie on his car radio.
-Pendergast was convicted of income tax fraud in 1940 and the city cracked down on the clubs effectively ending the era.
+Tenor saxophonist Lester Young was a hero among writers and musicians.
+"Known as 'president' of the saxophone, he gained recognition for his musical genius while playing leading swing bands of the 1930s, including the 13 Original Blue Devils and the King Oliver and Count Basie bands".
+He gained recognition for his signature whistling sound and his impact on jazz has been recognized by jazz historians.
+Redefining the role of the tenor sax was only the first of Young's achievements.
+In this way, he profoundly changed jazz melodic improvisation, offering a counterpoint to Armstrong's hot, syncopated style.
+His unique sound initially faced criticism, but in 1936, when Basie's band was established, Lester Young became a jazz star.
+His music with Basie, Holiday, and various small groups such as the Kansas City Seven is among the greatest and most consistent bodies of recorded work in jazz history (174 icons of music).